kubevault/kubevault/docs/concepts/README.md

 - [Raft](/docs/concepts/vault-server-crds/storage/raft.md)

 ### Authentication Methods for Vault Server
 `Auth methods` are the components in Vault that perform authentication and are responsible for assigning identity and a set of policies to a user.
 In all cases, Vault will enforce authentication as part of the request processing.
-In most cases, Vault will delegate the authentication administration and decision to the relevant configured external auth method (e.g., Amazon Web Services, GitHub, Google Cloud Platform, Kubernetes, Microsoft Azure, Okta ...).
+In most cases, Vault will delegate the authentication administration and decision to the relevant configured external auth method (e.g., Amazon Web Services, GitHub, Google Cloud Platform, Kubernetes, Microsoft Azure, Okta, JWT/OIDC).

 Having multiple auth methods enables you to use an auth method that makes the most sense for your use case of `Vault` and your organization.
 Introduces to various `Authentication methods` supported by `KubeVault`.